notomorrow/hyperion-engine/README.md

 * Raytracing - Reflections, Global Illumination (DDGI)
 * Procedural, paged terrain generation
 * Serialization / deserialization system
+* Shader compilation and caching system
+     * Integrates with glslang
+     * Generates separate shader versions with separate functionalities, so you can select one on the fly with the functionality you need, and it will already be compiled and ready to go.
 * Skeletal animation
 * Scene graph + octree
 * GPU occlusion culling